 In August 2017, an 18 year old boy and his family went for a hike in the Smoky Mountains.
 At some point the step-dad lost his glasses, and went to look for them, which brought about the separation of the boy and his family.
 The boy, Austin, had little food and water on him, but somehow managed to survive being lost in the rugged terrain for 11 days before finding his way out.

 This is a great survival story but leaves us with some important lessons.

 What you take with you on a hike is crucial for comfort and peace of mind.
 On this page you will find some of the top picks for hiking in the Smokies.

 While food is certainly on the list, there is one thing that comes even before food.
 That is shelter from elements.
 Overnight temps can get down pretty low in high elevations and low light areas so even if the weather seems warm now, that can change in a hurry.

-While there are many good options, we like this 6 pack of Emergency Blankets, 52" x 82".
-Designed for NASA with up to 90% Heat Retention.
+While there are many good options, we like this Pack of 20 Emergency Blankets, made of Mylar.
 Waterproof, Mylar Thermal Blankets for Backpacking, First Aid Kit, or Bug Out Bags.
 So easy and convenient to carry you will forget you have them until you really need it.